High Protein Chicken Mac and Cheese

 - Eggs.
 A couple of beaten eggs bind the ingredients together, giving the casserole a creamy, slightly custardy texture and a protein boost.

-- Cheddar cheese.
-I do a 50/50 blend of sharp cheddar and low-fat cheddar.
-Feel free to use all low-fat cheddar to reduce the fat further.
+- Cheese.
+I do a 50/50 blend of Gouda and low-fat cheddar.
+Feel free to use a blend of regular sharp cheddar and 2% cheddar here.
+I’ve included more cheese options below.

 - Cottage cheese.
 The key to a rich, velvety cheese sauce without relying on heavy cream.
 Both full-fat and low-fat work great here, depending on your goals.
 I love and use the Good Culture brand.